teomeo12/CA5/README.md

-# CA4 Time Complexity of the different opeations
+# OOP CA4 Time Complexity of the different opeations

 Different operations of the program are executed by switch case options from the main menu inside App.java.
 The options are as follows: